 A couple more ideas for recipes with Little Gem Lettuce:

 - You could use them instead of the endive in this Sweet and Spicy Tomato-Mango Goat Cheese Appetizer.

 - For this delicious Little Gem Salad with Creamy Walnut Apple Dressing from Sippity Sup.

 Little Gem Lettuce leaves hold all the classic flavors of a traditional Caesar salad with a kick of heat to bring it over the top.

-- approximately 3 dozen Little Gem Lettuce leaves about 4 heads, washed and dried
+- about 3 dozen Little Gem Lettuce leaves (about 4 heads, washed and dried)

-- approximately 1/2 of a large egg yolk see notes
+- about 1/2 large egg yolk see notes

 - 2 teaspoons fresh lemon juice